 - 1. Manually label some pairs as matches and non-matches - 2.
 Use machine learning to generate matching rule from this training data

-- Advantage
+Advantage

-- The human does what she is good at: Understand the data - The computer does what it is good at: Learn detailed rules from examples
+- The human does what she is good at: Understand and label single examples - The computer does what it is good at: Learn detailed rules from examples